-(ehjm) "Person" includes:
+(ehin) "Person" or "persons" includes:

+(1) an individual or individuals;

-- (1) all individuals and entities that are included in the definition of "Owner"; - (\(\frac{\pmathcal{2}}{2}\)) all individuals and entities that are described in 42 U.S.C. \(\frac{\pmathcal{3}}{3602}\)(d) and 24 C.F.R.
-100.20, including one or more individuals, corporations, partnerships, associations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees, trustees in cases under Title 11 of the U.S.C, receivers, and fiduciaries; - (2) all individuals and entities that are described in the definition of "owner"; - (3) all individuals and entities that are described in the definition of "housing provider"; and - (43) all institutional third parties, including the Federal Home Loan Mortgage Corporation, Fannie Mae, and any other entities that comprise the secondary loan market; - (4) community associations, condominiums, planned developments, and other common interest developments, as including those defined in the Davis-Stirling Common Interest Development Act (Civil Code Section 4000, et seq.); - (5) the state and any of its political subdivisions and any agency thereof; agencies, districts, and entities organized under state or federal law; and cities, counties, and cities and counties (whether charter or not), and all political subdivisions and agencies thereof; and - (₹7) any entity that has the power to make housing unavailable or infeasible through its Practices actions or inactions, including, but not limited to, government entities and agencies, insurance companies, real estate brokers and agents, and entities that provide funding for housing; or
+(12) all individuals and entities that are included in the definition of "Owner";

+$(\pm 23)$ all individuals and entities that are described in 42 U.S.C. § 3602(d) and 24 C.F.R.
+100.20, including one or more individuals, corporations, partnerships, associations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees, trustees in cases under Title 11 of the U.S.C, receivers, and fiduciaries;

+(2) all individuals and entities that are described in the definition of "owner";

+(3) all individuals and entities that are described in the definition of "housing provider"; and

+(434) all institutional third parties, including the Federal Home Loan Mortgage Corporation, Fannie Mae, and any other entities that comprise the secondary loan market;

+(45) community associations, condominiums, planned developments, and other common interest developments, as including those defined in the Davis-Stirling Common Interest Development Act (Civil Code Section 4000, et seq.);

+(56) the state and any of its political subdivisions and any agency thereof; agencies, districts, and entities organized under state or federal law; and cities, counties, and cities and counties (whether charter or not), and all political subdivisions and agencies thereof; and

+(57) any entity that has the power to make housing unavailable or infeasible through its Practices actions or inactions, including, but not limited to, government entities and agencies, insurance companies, real estate brokers and agents, and entities that provide funding for housing; or standards, policyies, and procedures, and common interest development governing documents pursuant to Civil Code sections 4340-4370, whether written or unwritten or singular or multiple.
+Practice also includes "practices" as used in 24 C.F.R.
+Part 100.